-- In 2001, the Chartered Institute of Public Finance and Accountancy [CIPFA] and the Society of Local Authority Chief Executives [SOLACE] produced a framework for good governance which was based around the Cadbury and Nolan Reports.
+- 2. In 2001, the Chartered Institute of Public Finance and Accountancy [CIPFA] and the Society of Local Authority Chief Executives [SOLACE] produced a framework for good governance which was based around the Cadbury and Nolan Reports.
 Dudley subsequently issued its own Code of Corporate Governance based around the CIPFA/SOLACE model. - 3.
-CIPFA/SOLACE issued a revised framework in July 2007 and in their guidance note they suggest that since the first framework was published, local government has been subject to continued reform intended to improve local accountability and engagement.
-They further suggest that over the next few years local government will need a strong governance framework to be able to cope with a range of pressures including the need to deliver extensive change and meet rising expectations on quality and responsiveness of services. - 4.
-The new guidance makes several references to partnership working and the Partnership Working & Consultation Group has made a commitment to take into account the updated Code of Corporate Governance in : - a.
+CIPFA/SOLACE issued a revised framework in July 2007. - 4.
+This guidance made several references to partnership working and the Partnership Working & Consultation Group made a commitment to take into account the updated Code of Corporate Governance in : - a.
 Issuing Partnership Governance Guidelines to all significant partnerships - b.
 Ensuring the Partnership Evaluation Tool includes appropriate questions on governance - 5.
-The CIPFA/SOLACE guidance suggests that good governance :- - Leads to good management, performance, stewardship of public money, public engagement and, ultimately, good outcomes for citizens and service users - b.
+The CIPFA/SOLACE guidance provided that good governance : - a.
+Leads to good management, performance, stewardship of public money, public engagement and, ultimately, good outcomes for citizens and service users - b.
 Enables an authority to pursue its vision effectively as well as underpinning that vision with mechanisms for control and management of risk - c.
-Is how local government bodies ensure that they are doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner
+Is how local government bodies ensure that they are doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner - d.

-- d.
 Comprises the systems and processes, and culture and values, by which local government bodies are directed and controlled and through which they account to, engage with and, where appropriate, lead their communities." - 6.
 The principles of openness, accountability, integrity, inclusion and transparency are embodied in the guidance which is formally based around six core principles of good governance drawn up by the Independent Commission on Good Governance in Public Services which was established by CIPFA and the Office for Public Management in partnership with the Joseph Rowntree Foundation.

-The six core principles are as follows:-
+The six core principles are as follows :-